heart

 The Challenge

-Researchers examining public transportation use often categorize trips according to purpose in order to better understand existing transportation patterns and to better plan for infrastructure changes.
+Researchers examining public transportation often categorize trips according to purpose in order to better understand existing transportation patterns and to better plan for infrastructure changes.
 For example, the U.S. Federal Highway Administration uses the following categories for public transit (U.S. FHA, 2009):

 • ●To/From Work